 These courses also provide those without a background in computer science with required pre-requisites to pursue a master’s degree in the field.

-The following computer science courses are available, but not required:
+The following computer science course is also available, but not required:

 Please note that the Department of Computer Science will waive the pre/co-requisites of E 115 and MA 121, 131 or 141 so students interested in the CPC may begin taking CSC 116.
-However, a Calculus I class remains a requirement for the Computer Programming Certificate.
+However, a Calculus I class remains a requirement for the Computer Programming Certificate and for CSC 316.